LavinWong/Fairness-in-Large-Language-Models/README.md

 ```
 @article{wang2024history,
   title={History, Development, and Principles of Large Language Models: An Introductory Survey},
-  author={Zichong Wang and Zhibo Chu and Thang Viet Doan and Shiwen Ni and Min Yang and Wenbin Zhang},
+  author={Wang, Zichong and Chu, Zhibo and Thang Viet Doan and Ni, Shiwen and Yang, Min and Zhang, Wenbin},
   journal={AI and Ethics},
   year={2024}
 }